General Rules

 3. Struts must remain stock and stock for that year, make and model car you are running.

-Tires no bigger than 16 inches, No split rims, No studded tires.
+Tires and wheels Tires no bigger than 16 inches, No split rims, No studded tires.
 Doubled tires and Solid Tires are ok – we don’t want any flats!!!
 Valve stem protectors are ok.
 Tires may be screwed to rims.
 NO foam filled drive tires for the arena shows for safety reasons.
 Wheel reinforcement is allowed if the wheel starts with a stock wheel, and the reinforcement stays within the factory bead.
 Bead locks are permitted in this class.
 Bead locks may be no more than 20” in diameter

 Hood and Front fenders